 The Linux/UNIX MySQL server software that runs this website and countless other websites on the Internet is a powerful tool for running a website that is required to store data such as user accounts and user generated information such as the Wikipedia.
 Wikipedia uses the MediaWIKI software and the MySQL database software to present a massive database of knowledge that is accessed all over the world.
 The Internet would be a different place without the massive databases that allow us to visit a website and easily search for the information we are after.

 A database allows you to store a huge amount of information, but keep it easily accessible with SQL queries that can search through a huge repository of information and retrieve it very quickly.
 Someone once said that they imagined as a child a huge database that would store everything that everyone told it, every scrap of knowledge from everyone on the planet and then someone could ask it a question and they would receive their answer in a flash.
 Sort of like the Librarian in Snow Crash or the holographic computer librarian in the Time Machine re-make.

-Something like this is possible, with the ever escalating power of computers and the amounts of memory and storage space that a Data Centre can pack in, this could be a reality, bringing all of the knowledge on the Internet in one giant database that has immortalised all human knowledge in one place.
+Something like this is possible, with the ever escalating power of computers and the amounts of memory and storage space that a Data Center can pack in, this could be a reality, bringing all of the knowledge on the Internet in one giant database that has immortalized all human knowledge in one place.
 This would create a gap between those who had access to the information and those who do not.
-That is why the Internet must remain free as in accessible by anyone who wishes to, either in a public library, an Internet café or at home with a paid ADSL or fibre connection.
+That is why the Internet must remain free as in accessible by anyone who wishes to, either in a public library, an Internet cafe or at home with a paid ADSL or fiber connection.

 References and further reading.